fossas/fossa-cli/docs/integrations/archive.md

 1. A tarball is created from all files located in the `target`.
 2. FOSSA-CLI asks FOSSA for a secure S3 endpoint to upload the created tarball.
 3. The tarball is uploaded and FOSSA begins analyzing each file individually.

+### Notes

+FOSSA treats raw modules by default as folders without dependencies and runs a license scan on each file.
+If you would like to run full server side FOSSA analysis you can run `fossa analyze --server-scan` which will treat the uploaded folder as its own independent project which may contain dependencies.